This AMCAS application guide will walk you through applying to med school. Read for expert AMCAS application guidance!

 AMCAS has provided a handy Course Classification Guide with examples of typically categorized courses.
 For example, some examples of how AMCAS usually categorizes Biology, Chemistry, Physics, and Math (BCPM) courses include:

 Again, take your time with this section, as any inconsistencies can delay your application.

-After your application is confirmed, your application and letters will be made available to medical schools.
-If your letters arrive at AMCAS after your application has been processed, AMCAS will forward them to schools on a rolling basis.
+After your application is confirmed, your letters will be made available to medical schools.
+If your letters arrive after your application has been processed, AMCAS will forward them to schools on a rolling basis.

 There are three types of letters of recommendation: